Global stocks fall to lowest in month on U.S. growth worries

 Selling was triggered after the Institute for Supply Management's (ISM) index of factory activity, one of the most closely watched data on U.S. manufacturing, dropped to the lowest level since June 2009.

-Markets had been expecting the index to rise back above the 50.0 mark denoting growth.
+Markets had been expecting the index to rise back above the 50.0 mark denoting growth but the index dropped 1.3 points to a reading of 47.8 last month.

 "Historically, equity returns are worst when the ISM manufacturing drops from levels below the 50 threshold," said Patrik Lang, head of equity research at Julius Baer.